servo/pathfinder/README.md

 On Windows, running the demos requires GLFW, which requires CMake to be installed and in your PATH.
 Get it from [cmake.org](https://cmake.org/).

 On Linux, some development packages are needed to compile.

 On Ubuntu, the following line has been reported to suffice to install them:

     sudo apt-get install cmake libgl-dev libx11-dev xrandr-dev

+On Debian and its closer kin, you need instead:

+    sudo apt-get install cmake libgl1-mesa-dev libx11-dev libxrandr-dev

+You may be interested to see what difference installing libvulkan-dev and mesa-vulkan-drivers makes.
+Finally, a proprietary AMD or Nvidia alternative might be faster on your hardware.

 ## Authors